-- Superior abilities and transferable skills that satisfy employers' needs
+- gaining superior abilities and transferable skills that satisfy employers' needs

-- Capabilities and critical skills to address challenging issues and decisions throughout your lives
+- gaining capabilities and critical skills to address challenging issues and decisions throughout their lives

-- Ability to understand the differences and similarities among people
+- understanding the differences and similarities among people

-- Developed capacity to bring people together to solve problems in the workplace or in the community
+- developing the capacity to bring people together to solve problems in the workplace or in the community